Latest effort to stop the York Road crematorium – a zoning change?

 These C-2 “community commercial districts” are intended for areas of small to medium-scale commercial use along urban corridors, but can include homes and schools.

-The place where Vaughn Greene Funeral Services wants to operate a crematory – 4905 York Road – is in one of those C-2 zones, along a commercial corridor but also within 200 feet from residences.
+The place where Vaughn Greene Funeral Services wants to operate a crematory – 4905 York Road – is in one of those C-2 zones, along a commercial corridor but also within 200 feet of residences.

 Under a bill introduced last night by 4th District Councilman Mark Conway, crematoriums would be removed from the funeral home and cemetery category and given a separate designation.